joewaine/dents/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

+= 1.9.9.3 - 2017/09/25 =
+* Compatible Fix: "Sort by" feature always returns a same order, when the "Intuitive Custom Post Order" plugin is in used
+* Compatible Fix: Resolve conflict with Slider Revolution plugin

 = 1.9.9.2 - 2017/08/19 =
 * Fix: Text is invisible in some cases when select "Do not wrap text around image" setting
 * Improvement: Update pages list of ajax pagination more dynamically